freefallcid/personal-site/cms/posts/2018-06-27-styling-react-components.md

 CSS modules solve the global nature of CSS by scoping classes, but other than that it has the same problems as plain CSS stylesheets.

-- You need to set up your build step to handle CSS modules (and Sass/Stylus if you're using it)
+- You need to set up your build step to handle CSS Modules (and Sass/Stylus if you're using it). `create-react-app` supports CSS Modules as of January.
 - Just like in CSS you don't have access to any JavaScript for complicated logic.

 # Styled Components